salve-org/albero/README.md

 Albero is a library that can be used by code editors to easily get syntax highlighting from tree-sitter.
 It simplifies the process of getting readily usable tokens and only requires a `Language` or `.so` language file along with the languages mapping to get started (some are pre-included with the module).
 Docs are listed on this [ReadTheDocs page](https://albero.readthedocs.io/en/master/)

-> **Notes:**
->  - This project is super early on and will probably be moved to `salve-org` shortly.
-This originally was created for the main tool `Salve` but that may or may not be split into multiple tools dor simplicity's sake.

 ## Contributing

 To contribute, fork the repository, make your changes, and then make a pull request.
 If you want to add a feature, please open an issue first so it can be discussed.
 Note that whenever and wherever possible you should try to use stdlib modules rather than external ones.